I’ve learned a lot over the last 5 years of blogging. What a bumpy ride it’s been.

 I’ve used several different web hosts in the last 5 years which includes Dreamhost, Host Gator, Blue Host, WP Engine, Digital Ocean, and Siteground.

 Siteground is what I currently use for all of my blogs and I couldn’t be any happier with their services.
-This web host has amazing speed (I use it to get my website faster than 80% of all other sites), customer support, security, and reliability, all at a reasonable price of $3.95 for your first year, and $9.95 afterwards.
+The server speeds are excellent and it helped me get my website faster than 80% of all other sites, which is important because site visitors will leave slow websites.
+They also offer paramount customer support, security, and reliability, all at a reasonable price of $3.95 for your first 1 – 3 years.

-I always recommend Siteground to all my customers and you can read my in-depth Siteground review to find out why or switch to Siteground.
-If you plan on switching, Siteground will migrate all of your files over to their servers within 24 hours so it’s hassle-free!
+I always recommend Siteground to all my readers and clients and you can read my in-depth Siteground review to find out why.
+If you plan on switching, Siteground will move all of your files over to their servers within 24 hours for free!

 8. Never stop doing research